barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 * Watch your GuardDuty Events and push crucial Alerts directly to your Smartphone/Slack- or Teams etc.
 * If `GetCallerIdentiy` get's triggered by f.e. my LoginGuard your Tokens are leaked with a high confidence.
 Since this Event was used in less then 5mins after my intended "leakage" this is a great baseline
 * Create a Incident Response Plan and rotate your Tokens regularly.
 Store them securely f.e. in a Password Manager
+* If you have some real workloads running on AWS - better enable GuardDuty to protect yourself.
+Think of it as a condom - better have one and don't need it then vice versa
 * No automation or Service like GuardDuty can beat the creativity of a human mind.
 As long as APIs and Software are made by humans - it will fail for sure!
 APIs are talking too much and even Amazon isn't free from such mistakes